By Southeast Asia Specialist Lauren

 Whether you're sampling Pho, the delicious national dish, or exploring the street food of Hanoi with a local food blogger, Vietnam is a food lover's paradise.
 We've outlined the ultimate food guide to Vietnam, highlighting some of our favourite local haunts and must-try dishes.

 Pho in Hanoi

 Any food sampling in Vietnam should begin with the national dish, Pho.
-This noodle soup has a different flavor in every region of the country, and the debate over where Pho is best prepared is widespread.
-Some find the pho in Hanoi too salty, while others think Saigon makes it too sweet.
+This noodle soup has a different flavour in every region of the country, and the debate over where Pho is best prepared is widespread.
+Some find the pho in Hanoi too salty, while others think Ho Chi Minh City makes it too sweet.
 There's no such thing as too much pho, so sample it wherever possible to decide for yourself.

 Stop by the famous Pho Bat Dan in Hanoi’s Old Quarter, a restaurant often lauded for the best pho in all of Vietnam.
 Pho can also be sampled on a street food tour of Vietnam, where a local food blogger will help you navigate some of Vietnam’s traditional treats.

 While in Hanoi, you should be sure to try Banh Mi, the French influenced sandwich served on a fresh baguette with pork and fresh herbs, and the delicious rice noodle dumpling dish Ban Cuon.